diodesign/diosix/README.md

 </details>
 </p>

-The build process automatically compiles from source a trusted Linux guest virtual machine (VM) called the Root VM, which assists the hypervisor in managing the host hardware and running other guests.
+The build process automatically compiles from source a trusted 64-bit RISC-V Linux guest virtual machine (VM) called the Root VM, which assists the hypervisor in managing the host hardware and running other guests.